tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

    characters include ``d`` and ``l`` which are used to represent directories and symbolic links respectively.

+.. sidebar:: What is a symbolic link?

+    The legend of :numref:`File_permission_illustration` mentioned symbolic links.
+    A symbolic link is a special type of file that points at another file.
+    These can for example be used to create references to canonical representations of your data.

 Let us give the file execute permissions.
 This is achieved using the ``chmod`` command, mnemonic "change file modes".
 The ``chmod`` command can be invoked in